 Successful commercialization of our product candidate will depend in part on the extent to which reimbursement for those drug products will be available from government health administration authorities, private health insurers, and other organizations.
 Government authorities and third-party payors, such as private health insurers and health maintenance organizations, decide which drug products they will pay for and establish reimbursement levels.
 The availability and extent of reimbursement by governmental and private payors is essential for most patients to be able to afford a drug product.
-Sales of drug products depend substantially, both domestically and abroad, on the extent to which the costs of drugs products are paid for by health maintenance, managed care, pharmacy benefit and similar healthcare management organizations, or reimbursed by government health administration authorities, private health coverage insurers and other third-party payors.
-Significant uncertainty exists as to the coverage and reimbursement status of any product candidates for which we obtain regulatory approval.
+Sales of drug products depend substantially, both domestically and abroad, on the extent to which the costs of drugs products are paid for by health maintenance, managed care, pharmacy benefit and similar healthcare management organizations, or reimbursement status of any product candidates for which we obtain regulatory approval.
 Any product candidate for which we seek regulatory approval and reimbursement will need to meet or surpass our target product profile to be deemed a viable alternative to currently approved therapies.